tparchman/778_unix/text_processing/text_processing_tutorial.md

-# II.
-Basic process monitoring and control
+# I. Basic process monitoring and control

+## Process monitoring with `top`, killing jobs
 `top` will display information on processes running on the machine you are logged into.
 Try it, read the output carefully.
 Doesnt matter what directory you call it from.

     $ top